mysticdyingwhale/UniversityVault/University/CS/OS/Virtual Memory.md

 $$\text{Average Memory Access Time (AMAT)} = (1-p) * \text{memory access time} + p * \text{page fault time}$$, where $p$ is prob. of page fault.

 Page faults are very expensive.

+## Page Replacement Policies

+FIFO: Eject the oldest page

+MIN (OPT): Eject the entry that won't be referenced for the longest time.

+LRU: